awsdocs/aws-iot-docs/developerguide/dynamic-thing-groups.md

 When creating or updating a dynamic thing group, it's possible that some things might be eligible to be in a dynamic thing group yet not be added to it\.
 The command to create or update a dynamic thing group, however, still succeeds in those cases while logging an error and generating an [ `AddThingToDynamicThingGroupsFailed` metric](metrics_dimensions.md#iot-metrics)\.

-An [error log entry](https://docs.aws.amazon.com/iot/latest/apireference/cwl-format.html#dynamic-group-logs) in the CloudWatch log is created for each thing when an eligible thing cannot be added to a dynamic thing group or a thing is removed from a dynamic thing group to add it to another group\.
-When a thing cannot be added to a dynamic group, an [ `AddThingToDynamicThingGroupsFailed` metric](metrics_dimensions.md#iot-metrics) is also created; however, a single metric can represent multiple log entries\.
+An [error log entry](https://docs.aws.amazon.com/iot/latest/apireference/cwl-format.html#dynamic-group-logs) in the CloudWatch log is created for each thing when an eligible thing can't be added to a dynamic thing group or a thing is removed from a dynamic thing group to add it to another group\.
+When a thing can't be added to a dynamic group, an [ `AddThingToDynamicThingGroupsFailed` metric](metrics_dimensions.md#iot-metrics) is also created; however, a single metric can represent multiple log entries\.

 When a thing becomes eligible to be added to a dynamic thing group, the following is considered:
 + Is the thing already in as many groups as it can be? \(See [limits](https://docs.aws.amazon.com/general/latest/gr/iot-core.html#thing-limits)\)